Dialpad vs. RingCentral

 RingCX takes a broader omnichannel approach.
 It manages interactions across voice and 20+ digital channels in a unified workspace.
 AVA Agent Assist surfaces answers from web pages, FAQ guides, CRMs, and troubleshooting manuals during live calls.

-AI Quality Management scores every customer interaction automatically, moving from the typical 1-2% manual review to 100% coverage.
+AI Quality Management scores every customer interaction automatically, moving from the typical 1-2% manual review rate to 100% coverage.
 RingCX also includes outbound capabilities with manual, preview, progressive, and predictive dialing.

 Communications without intelligence leaves money on the table

-Here's the gap neither communications platform addresses: they both assume your team already knows where to focus.
+Here is the gap neither communications platform addresses: they both assume your team already knows where to focus.

-That's the problem ZoomInfo solves.
+That is the problem ZoomInfo solves.

+But it is not just a database.
+ZoomInfo's GTM Context Graph fuses this B2B intelligence with your CRM records, conversation transcripts via Chorus, and behavioral signals to capture why deals move or stall.
+A CRM records that a deal moved to Stage 3.
 Chorus captures that the CFO joined the last call and asked about six-month ROI.
-The GTM Context Graph connects these signals to patterns across thousands of deals and tells the rep: this deal is accelerating because executive sponsorship just entered, and here's the follow-up that works in this situation.
+The GTM Context Graph connects these signals to patterns across thousands of deals and tells the rep: this deal is accelerating because executive sponsorship just entered, and here is the follow-up that has worked in this situation.

-For sales teams using Dialpad or RingCentral as their communications infrastructure, ZoomInfo adds the intelligence that turns those tools from a phone system into a revenue driver.
+For sales teams using Dialpad or RingCentral as their communications infrastructure, ZoomInfo adds the intelligence layer that turns those tools from a phone system into a revenue driver.

 Pricing structures reflect different value propositions